Close

 Structure of term 1:

-• Week 1 is Welcome Week (23 - 27 September)
+• Week 1 is Welcome Week (22 - 26 September)

-• Week 2 is the start of the first half of Term 1 teaching (30 September - 4 October)
+• Week 2 is the start of the first half of Term 1 teaching (29 September - 3 October)

-• Week 5 is Reading Week with no timetabled teaching (4 - 8 November)
+• Week 5 is Reading Week with no timetabled teaching (3 - 7 November)

-• Week 6 is the start of the second half of Term 1 teaching (11 - 15 November)
+• Week 6 is the start of the second half of Term 1 teaching (10 - 14 November)

-• Term 1 ends on 13 December
+• Term 1 ends on 12 December

 The MSc is modular, and you will have a lot of scope to select modules which speak to your interests and career ambitions.
 During the Programme introductory meeting on day 2 of Welcome Week we will discuss the choices you need to make.
 For term 1, this is straightforward and the only choice you need to make is between Basic and Extended Epidemiology.
 Choice of modules for terms 2 and 3 is more expansive and needs to be made by the middle of term 1.
 I will describe what resources you can use to help you choose your modules and you will be invited to discuss your options with me and your personal tutor early in the term.

-In term 1 the weekly timetable will include the following modules: Population Studies (Monday pm); Basic (Tues am) or Extended (Tues am and Weds am) Epidemiology; Statistics for Epidemiology and Population Health (Tues pm and Fri am); Demographic Methods (Thurs am weeks 1-5 and additionally Weds pm weeks 6-10).
+In term 1 the weekly timetable will include the following modules: Population Studies (Monday pm); Basic (Tues am) or Extended (Tues am and Weds am) Epidemiology; Statistics for Epidemiology and Population Health (Tues pm and Fri am); Demographic Methods (Thurs am weeks 1-5 and additionally Weds pm during weeks 6-10).
 There will be an optional digital drop-in session for Demographic Methods during lunch time on Thursdays.

-There is a literature searching session delivered by the LSHTM Library for Demography and Health on Wednesday 16 October 14:00-17:00.
+There is a literature searching session delivered by the LSHTM Library for Demography and Health on Wednesday 15 October 14:00-17:00.

-• Friday 22 November 2-5pm: Session 3
+• Friday 14 November 14:00-17:00

-• Friday 29 November 2-5pm: Session 4
+• Friday 21 November 14:00-17:00

 In term 2 you will undertake four modules, each running for 2.5 days per week over the course of five weeks, with a reading week in the middle.
 The C1 slot runs mon am – weds am and the C2 runs weds pm to fri pm.
 This is followed by D1 mon am-weds am and D2 weds pm-fri pm.
 After D2 there is a break before the start of term 3.
 In term 3 you take one module in the E2 slot which runs weds pm to fri pm for five weeks.
 Within these broad slots different modules vary in the amount of that time that you are required to be in class versus independent study or group work.
 I will outline the different module options in full in Welcome Week.

 Assessments usually take place at the end of each module.
 For Term 1 modules these assessments are either at the end of Term 1 or beginning of Term 2.
-I will go through this in more detail when we meet.

 Information for new part-time students

 As a half-time student you study for half of each week throughout the course.
-If you are a split study student you will study full-time up to halfway through year 1, split for a year and resume at the point you left off in the course the following year.
+If you are a split-study student you will study full-time up to halfway through year 1, split for a year and resume at the point you left off in the course the following year.

 If you are studying half-time you need to give consideration to your module choices and your route through the MSc.
 Some modules in Terms 2 and 3 have pre-requisites (listed on the Module Specifications), so you will need to ensure that you have taken the necessary Term 1 modules if you want to undertake them in your first year.